"For my military knowledge, though I'm plucky and adventurey

 I am the very model of a modern Major General.

 - He also subverts Awesomeness by Analysis, since one of his areas of knowledge is "the fights historical", yet he doesn't seem to have learned any strategy from them.
 Maybe he only memorized the dates or something.
+Also, the last "fight historical" he knew anything about was Waterloo, which took place sixty years before the play took place.

 - Though Major General Stanley's the Trope Namer, the concept appears in an earlier Gilbert and Sullivan operetta, H.M.S.
 Pinafore, in the person of